A Short Survey on Sense-Annotated Corpora: Sense-Annotated Corpora

 \subsection{BabelNet}

 BabelNet \cite{NavigliPonzetto:12aij} is a wide-coverage multilingual semantic network obtained from the integration of various encyclopedias and dictionaries (WordNet and Wikipedia, inter alia).
-Being a superset of all these resources, BabelNet brings together lexicographic and encyclopedic knowledge, thus containing both named entities and concepts, and, unlike Wikipedia covering only noun instances, instances coming from diverse Part-Of-Speech (PoS) tags: nouns, verbs, adjectives and adverbs.
+Being a superset of all these resources, BabelNet brings together lexicographic and encyclopedic knowledge, thus containing both named entities and concepts, and, unlike Wikipedia covering only noun instances, instances have diverse Part-Of-Speech (PoS) tags: nouns, verbs, adjectives and adverbs.
 Given its multilingual nature (i.e. BabelNet covers over 250 languages), BabelNet has been used as a sense inventory for annotating text in languages other than English.

-\paragraph{SenseDefs.} SenseDefs\footnote{\url{http://lcl.uniroma1.it/sensedefs}} \cite{camachocolladosetal:16} extends the effort from the Princeton WordNet Gloss Corpus project (see Section \ref{wordnet}) by automatically disambiguating textual definitions from various heterogeneous sources in 263 languages.
+\paragraph{SenseDefs.} SenseDefs\footnote{\url{http://lcl.uniroma1.it/sensedefs}} \cite{camacho2019sensedefs} extends the effort from the Princeton WordNet Gloss Corpus project (see Section \ref{wordnet}) by automatically disambiguating textual definitions from various heterogeneous sources in 263 languages.
 The underlying idea lies on leveraging the cross-complementarities of definitions of identical concepts from different languages and resources.
 The approach couples a graph-based disambiguation method \cite{Moroetal:14tacl} with a refinement based on distributional similarity \cite{camacho2016nasari}.
 The proposed method was evaluated on four European languages (English, Spanish, French and Italian) with an estimated precision of over 80\%.

 \paragraph{EuroSense.} The construction of EuroSense\footnote{\url{http://lcl.uniroma1.it/eurosense}} \cite{dellibovietal:17} follows a similar approach to SenseDefs.
 In this case, parallel corpora is exploited for a single multilingual disambiguation.
 The output is a sense-annotated corpus for 21 languages for the Europarl parallel corpus \cite{koehn05}.
-The estimated precision for four languages with figures over 80\% on average, with a peak of almost 90\% for German.
+The estimated precision for four languages isover 80\% on average, with a peak of almost 90\% for German.